firasm/conferencekit/content/chapter02_pre/venue.md

 ## Lodging

 Ensure that conference hotels and lodging address and ensure accessibility.
-Communicate these options to participants.
+Communicate these options to participants with accessibility at the forefront of all messaging.